How To Dress For A Funeral

 In the Western world, black is the traditional color of mourning.
 Your suit should be a dark color, preferably black.
-If you don’t own a black suit, a dark gray or charcoal suit is okay as well.
+If you don’t own a black suit, a dark gray, charcoal or navy blue suit is okay as well.
 What’s most important is choosing a muted color that doesn’t distract from the occasion.

 For a funeral, keep your dress shirt simple.
 A clean, white dress shirt is the best choice.
-A subdued color like gray or tan can also work.
+A subdued color like gray or black can also work.
 Again, avoid bright colors.
 The focus of any funeral is to mourn the deceased while also celebrating their life.
 It’s not about you.
 Wearing bright, flashy and distracting clothing is not only disrespectful to the deceased, but also will draw the wrong kind of attention to you.

 Just like your shirt, your necktie should be simple as well.
 A traditional width solid black tie or tone-on-tone black tie is the safest choice.
 If you don't have a black tie, just be sure to avoid an overly bright colored tie.
 Stay away from colors like pink, orange, red, yellow or light blue.
-Navy blue or another dark understated solid color (burgundy, dark gray, hunter green) can work as well.
+Navy blue or another dark understated solid color (burgundy, dark gray) can work as well.
 If at all possible, avoid boldly patterned or metallic ties.

 Like any important event, putting on a suit isn’t enough.
 Good grooming is also essential.
-Get a haircut, shave, brush your teeth and cut your fingernails.
+Get a haircut if you're due, shave, brush your teeth and cut your fingernails.
 Making an effort to look your best reflects well on you, but most importantly, it shows reverence for the deceased and their loved ones.